dorukyildiz/football-alpha-analysis/README.md

 ## Overview

-This project calculates "Alpha" metrics — borrowed from quantitative finance — to identify overperforming and underperforming players in the 2025-26 season.
+This project calculates "Alpha" metrics - the difference between actual performance and expected performance - to identify overperforming and underperforming players in the 2025-26 season.

 | Metric | Formula | Meaning |
 |--------|---------|---------|